Definition

 - The discount rate is how much the central bank charges commercial banks for loans, and it’s a key determinant of short-term interest rates because when commercial banks borrow from the central bank, they charge higher rates to their customers.

-- The idea is that if you change the rate at which a bank can borrow from the central bank, then you affect the cost of money for all other borrowers in that market.
+- Changing the rate at which a bank can borrow from the central bank affects the cost of money for all other borrowers in that market.

 Objectives of Monetary Policy